RupankarCh/my-notes/Virtualization/readme.md

 # Virtualization:

-Earlier people used single server for a single service. **A virtual computer system is known as a "virtual machine" (VM)**, a tightly **isolated software container with an operating system and application inside**.
-Each self-contained VM is completely independent.
-Putting multiple VMs on a single computer enables several operating systems and applications to run on just one physical server, or "host".
+Definition:
+**Virtualization is the technology that allows a single piece of hardware to run multiple operating systems simultaneously.**

+Description
+A Virtual Machine (VM) is a complete, **self-contained operating system (OS) and its applications running on top of a hypervisor**.
+The **hypervisor is a piece of software that creates and runs VMs**, abstracting the underlying hardware.

 # Terms
 - Host OS: The main OS my machine uses.